gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `bgri`: function that computes the blood glucose risk index (BRGI) of the glucose concentration;
    - `dynamicRisk`: function that computes the dynamic risk based on current glucose concentration and its rate-of-change;
-   - `adrr`: function that computes the average daily risk range (ADRR) of the glucose concentration.
+   - `adrr`: function that computes the average daily risk range (ADRR) of the glucose concentration;
    - `gri` : function that computes the Glycemic Risk Index (GRI) proposed Klonoff et al.

 ## Glycemic transformation